Baguirre03/google-calendar-events/README.md

 - "Dentist appointment Friday 2:30pm"
 - "Flight to NYC next Monday 6am"

+### Create Task

+Create tasks using natural language like:

+- "Buy groceries tomorrow"
+- "Call dentist next week"
+- "Submit report by Friday"
+- "Book flight next month"

+Tasks are created in Google Tasks and sync across all your devices.

 ### Select Default Calendar

-Choose which calendar to use as default for new events from your available Google calendars.
+Choose which calendar to use as default for new events and tasks from your available Google calendars.

 ## Setup